Enjoy traveling? Here’s a collection of ideas for displaying vacation mementos throughout your home.

 This sea shell art from Bless’er House is beautiful.
 I love how it looks like a specimen box.
 And check out that DIY vintage map too!

-What are some of your favorite ways for displaying vacation mementos?
+What are some of your favourite ways for displaying vacation mementos?
 Do you collect anything in particular on your travels?

 Enjoy your weekend!